 Grantee’s obligations under this Section are not limited to third-party claims, but shall also apply to any claims that either Party may assert against the other.

-Grantee’s duties as set forth in this Section shall survive termination of this Agreement and shall apply regardless of the date any potential claim is made or discovered by the Office, the State of Iowa, or any Indemnitee.
+Grantee’s duties as set forth in this Section shall survive termination of this Agreement and shall apply regardless of the date any potential claim is made or discovered by the Office, the State of Iowa, or any Indemnitee, subject to any applicable Statute of Limitations and/or Statute of Repose.

 Representations, Warranties, and Covenants.